-A.B.
-Paterson College, a private school based in Arundel QLD, leads by example through excellence.
+LVT meets A.B.
+Paterson College’s vision to elevate health in education – a private school based in Arundel QLD, leading by example through excellence.

 When the opportunity arose to expand the facility — The Winton Centre — was conceptualised in detail to set a new benchmark in design innovation and technology for an active and healthy learning environment.
 The Winton Centre spans over 4,500sqm across 3 levels, housing multi-functional spaces catering for Early Learning years students and Prep – Year 12 students as well as teachers and parents.
 Making it a hub to gather, learn, socialise and work together symbiotically.

 Images supplied by Alder Constructions